-37. PROMOTING YOUR STATION
+35. PROMOTING YOUR STATION

 If you have an Icecast server, you can put a link to the Icecast status page at port 8000 on your station's homepage, to provide an overview of available streams.
 See the chapter Interface customization for tips on theming the Icecast status page.
-You can also use Now Playing widgets (see the chapter Exporting the schedule) or HTML5 stream players (see the chapter Stream player for your website) to help grow your audience.
+Alternatively you can use Now Playing widgets (see the chapter Exporting the schedule) or HT ML5 stream players (see the chapter Stream player for your website) to grow your audience.

-You can also uncomment the directory section in the /etc/icecast2/icecast.xml file to have your new station automatically listed on the lcecast directory website http://dir.xiph.org which could help you pick up more listeners.
+You can also uncomment the directory> section in the /etc/icecast2/icecast.xml file to have your new station automatically listed on the lcecast directory website http://dir.xiph.org which could help you pick up more listeners.